EntropySynthetica/PacGuildTools/README.md

 To send a message type /pgt_spam followed by the message number and guild number.
 For example, to send message 1 to your second guild type /pgt_spam1g2

+# How to enter a welcome message.
+Enter a welcome message and turn on the guilds that can trigger the welcome upon a member joining.
+The variable %{name} can be used to insert the joining persons @ name into the welcome message.
+The varible %{guild} can be used to insert the name of the guild that was joined into the welcome message.
+The welcome message will always be put into the guild channel that was joined.

 # How to run a raffle
 This addon allows you to run raffles, randomly picking a winner.
 There are three raffle modes currently supported.